maltezfaria/ANN203/README.md

 extension](https://code.visualstudio.com/docs/languages/julia) to have an *out-of-the-box* experience as similar to `matlab` as possible.
-Keep in mind that I still expect you to submit your code as a `Pluto` notebook, but you can always just copy-and-past the code to `Pluto` after you get it to work.
+Keep in mind that I still expect you to submit your code as a `Pluto` notebook, but you can always just copy and paste the code to `Pluto` after you get it to work.